-Cala Sinzias is a long beach of white, fine sand and touched by emerald waters.
+Cala Sinzias (Spiaggia di Cala Sinzias in Italian) is a long beach of white, fine sand, lapped by emerald waters.
 Located on the southeast part of Sardinia, not far from the more famous Costa Rei, Cala Sinzias is a perfect place to relax in a unique natural landscape.

-If you are planning a trip to South Sardinia and wish to visit Cala Sinzias, continue reading.
-I have been going to Cala Sinzias since I was a child and I’ll give you some useful information on this beautiful beach, how to get there, where to stay in the area and much more.
+If you are planning a trip to South Sardinia and wish to visit Cala Sinzias Sardinia, continue reading.
+Here you will find mode detailed information on this beautiful beach, including how to get there, where to stay in the area and much more.

 Make sure to also read my post The Best Beaches In South Sardinia.